DanPhillips888/TikTakToe/README.md

 Future Improvements:
  - Don't allow further changes to the boxes after an input has been recieved.
- - Show a message and prompt to reset the game once a player has won.
+ - Show a finished game alert message and prompt to reset the game once a player has won.
+ - If no winner, show the finished game alert

 Licence: MIT xPro